 - Plastic belt

 - Screw or auger conveyor

-Each of these conveyor systems can be made bespoke for each business with different add ons and ancillary equipment to ensure it can handle the load, move the products at the required speed, or can deal with the material without ripping or breaking the conveyor belt.
+Each of these systems can be made bespoke for each business with different add–ons and ancillary equipment to ensure it can handle the load, move the products at the required speed, or can deal with the material without ripping or breaking the conveyor belt.

-If you need a conveyor system, whether it’s for the logistics industry, food industry, or commercial use, L.A.C. can help and discuss with you what you need and design a bespoke solution for your business.
+If you need a conveyor system, whether it’s for the logistics industry, food industry, or commercial use, at L-A-C Logistics Automation we are happy to help.
+Get in touch with us today to discuss your needs and design a bespoke solution for your business.